Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 And most importantly:

-- I was 6 years old
+- I was 6 years old :D

-So yeah, 2008 was a long time ago....And so the x200, has the SOTA machine it was came with:
+So yeah, 2008 was a long time ago....And so the x200, as the SOTA machine it was, came with:
 - CPU: Intel Core 2 Duo
-Chipset: Intel GM45
 - RAM: 1–4 GB DDR3
 - Storage: 160–320 GB HDD
 - OS: Windows XP Professional
 - WiFi card: A 802.11a/b/g/n, 300 Mbps Intel 5100
 - A damned modem port

-Of course, the x200 did not came to our hands with all this hardware, by the time it came into our possesion it had 4GB of RAM and a shoddy SSD (those that are basically a USB pen drive inside).
+Of course, the x200 did not came to our hands with all this junkware, by the time it came into our possesion it had 4GB of RAM and a shoddy SSD (those that are basically a USB pen drive inside).

 # The Plan (?)